 Analysing a water shortage event can give us some useful information on how to plan for, deal with and possibly reduce the likelihood of a similar event in the future.

-- The Cape Town water shortage event involved a decrease in water supplies/resources to critical levels, which led to significant water usage restrictions in the city
+The Cape Town water shortage event involved a decrease in city water supplies/resources to critical levels, which led to significant water usage restrictions in the city